 Resolution #3: Support

 It’s so expensive.
-You have a $20 billion business, and 19.5 billion of that is pure profit for Oracle.
-How many billions of dollars are customers spending every year with you for products that they’re not even using?
-How about your New Year’s Resolution is to get your, get rid of your repricing policy?
-That would be a great one.
+You have a $20 billion business, and $19.5 billion of that is pure profit for Oracle.
+How many billions of dollars are customers spending every year with you for products they’re not even using?
+How about having a New Year’s resolution to get rid of your repricing policy?
+That would be great.
 Do you know how happy your customers would be?

 Resolution #2: Cloud

-I know you wanna be a cloud company and you’re desperately trying, but customers have invested a lot of money in Oracle technology already, and they wanna use it in the cloud of their choice.
-So if you wanna be a cloud company, that’s great, but make it a level playing field between your cloud and other clouds.
+I know you want to be a cloud company, and you’re desperately trying, but customers have invested a lot of money in Oracle technology already, and they want to use it in the cloud of their choice.
+So if you want to be a cloud company, that’s great, but make it a level playing field between your cloud and other clouds.
 Don’t try to rig the system so customers are forced to use your cloud.

 Resolution #1: Be Nice

-And the number one New Year’s Resolution that Oracle should make is very simple, be nice to your customers.
-Treat them with respect, try not to bully them and force them into things that they don’t wanna be forced into.
+And the number one New Year’s resolution that Oracle should make is very simple, be nice to your customers.
+Treat them with respect, try not to bully them and force them into things they don’t want to be forced into.
 Just be nice.
-If you’re nice to your customers, you’re gonna see a huge transformation, because actually, they love some of your technologies.
+If you’re nice to your customers, you’re going see a huge transformation, because actually, they love some of your technologies.

-I hope everyone’s enjoyed the five New Year’s Resolutions that Oracle should make.
-I’d love to see your comments.
-Comment below.
-What do you think Oracle’s New Year’s Resolution should be?
-Now, whatever happens in 2019, whether Oracle continues to do what they’ve done in the past, or that they chart a new direction, please remember that Palisade can help you with all of your contracting, licensing, and cost-reduction issues.
-If you’ve got an Oracle issue or an Oracle concern, please reach out to us directly at palisadecompliance.com/contact.
+I hope everyone’s enjoyed the five New Year’s resolutions that Oracle should make.
+What do you think Oracle’s New Year’s resolutions should be?
+Whatever happens in 2019, whether Oracle continues to do what they’ve done in the past, or they chart a new direction, please remember that Palisade can help you with all of your contracting, licensing, and cost-reduction issues.
+If you’ve got an Oracle issue or an Oracle concern, please reach out to us.